BugHall_001.webp

 Injecting Life into a Lifeless Space

-That revival came in the form of a reimagined exhibition centered around the sonic beauty of bird calls.
+Revival came in the form of a reimagined exhibition centered around the sonic beauty of bird calls.
 The team collaborated with artists to weave bird sounds throughout the space, creating an immersive experience anchored by a curated selection of “hero birds.”
 These standout specimens received upgraded displays and fresh, engaging labels.
+Larger hallway panels were also transformed, and existing fixtures were refreshed with a new identity and colorful graphics sporting a newly hatched exhibition name: Chirp, Chitter, Caw!
+Surrounded by Birdsong.
+The result was an elegant, warm, and welcoming environment that finally matched the joy and wonder of its subject.